moondance-labs/tanssi-docs/learn/tanssi/appchain-services/block-production.md

 ### The Role of the Tanssi Network {: #tanssi-newtwork }

 As previously discussed, the Tanssi protocol assigns sequencers to the Tanssi appchains, and the result of this assignment is stored within the chain state.
 Besides running the appchain node, the sequencers also run the Tanssi one.
-Hence, by accessing the data stored in the finalized blocks of the Tanssi network, they can learn their assignation for the session, and the Tanssi appchains can confirm that a certain group of sequencers have been assigned to them.
+Hence, by accessing the data stored in the finalized blocks of the Tanssi Network, they can learn their assignation for the session, and the Tanssi appchains can confirm that a certain group of sequencers have been assigned to them.

 As the Tanssi appchains produce blocks, those blocks need to be validated and finalized by an external security provider.
 Once an operator verifies a block, a small proof of validity is produced and stored in Tanssi, keeping track of the the proofs for each block of each chain.
 This small representation of the proof of validity is called [candidate receipt](https://polkadot.network/blog/the-path-of-a-parachain-block#candidate-receipts){target=\_blank} and is composed of a set of values, including the state root, which can be used to verify state proofs.